lookmanbili/SMoE-architecture/README.md

 # Main Projected Operational Challenges

-- **Switching Speed :** Swapping experts between System RAM and the GPU should take about 1–2 seconds.
-While standard MoE is instant, SMoE accepts this delay to run gazillion-parameter models more economically.
-However, new ideas to reduce that time are welcome.
+- **Switching Speed :** While a standard MoE is almost instant, FPSMoE is effectively faster because it leverages the prefetch mechanism and the reduced size of micro-experts.
+However, due to the hardware limitations described, this remains a critical area.

 - **Complex Memory Management :** Efficient memory management creates a perfectly timed flow of experts between System RAM and VRAM.
 Mastering this 'hand-off' ensures a seamless, high-performance experience.